-Electronics: The use of recording devices is prohibited except with prior Instructor permission.
+Electronics: Cell phones and all other mobile devices must be silenced during class.
+The use of recording devices is prohibited except with prior Instructor permission.
 Recordings or photographing of the slides, presentations or lectures are not allowed unless permission is given by the instructor.